-However with traditional multi-threaded programming, program flow becomes exponentially more difficult to understand.
-An error in thread synchronization often results in a catastrophic failure.
-Because writing thread safe code is difficult, such failure is common.
+With traditional multi-threaded programming, program flow becomes exponentially more difficult to understand.
+An error in thread synchronization often results in a catastrophic failure; and because writing thread safe code is difficult, such a failure is common.

 Because threading errors are so dangerous, sync sections are often overused and lock down far too much.
 So although you may be using multiple threads, you may find that the scalability of your solution is effectively the same as that you would get from a single thread.

 TaskGarden solves this problem simply and easily by running your code in multiple processes to provide a similar level of scalability that you would expect from a true multi-threaded application.